-The transition between Campanian chalks and the underlying black shale sequence is represented by a condensed section covering the early Campanian and entire Santonian epochs.
+The transition between Campanian chalks and the underlying black shale sequence is represented by a condensed section covering the carly-lower Campanian and entire Santonian epochs.
 The thickness of Coniacian organic-rich sediments is comparable to other sites.
-OAE 2 is represented by an interval of distinctly laminated black shales.
-The main lithology consists of dark olive-gray to black finely laminated calcareous claystone with organic matter (black shale) and clayey chalk and limestone with organic matter.
+OAE-OAE 2 is represented by an interval of distinctly laminated black shales.
+The main lithology consists of dark olive-olive-gray to black finely laminated calcareous claystone with organic matter (black shale) and clayey chalk and limestone with organic matter.
 Occasional coarse-grained glauconite-rich horizons are present.
-The unit shows well-developed submillimeter-scale laminations and has a strong petroliferous odor.
-Rhythmic color variations, between dark olive gray and black, are visible on a decimeter scale.
-TOC values range from ~5 to 29 wt% in the black shales, with the highest values deriving from the basal upper Cenomanian part of the succession.
+The unit shows well-developed, subwell-mmdeveloped submillimeter-scale laminations and has a strong petroliferous odor.
+Rhythmic color variations variations, between dark olive gray to black are visible on a decimeter scale.
+TOC values range from ~5-295 to 29 wt% in the black shales, with the highest values deriving from the basal, late-basal upper Cenomanian part of the succession.
 Rock-Eval analyses indicate Type II kerogen, which is consistent with a marine origin of the organic matter.
 Fish scales, bone fragments, and amorphous to cryptocrystalline phosphatic nodules are common.

-Similar to the pore waters of Site 1257, Site 1259 is characterized by the presence of a brine, with maximum chlorinity of 832 mM, a ~50% increase over average seawater chlorinity.
-The combination of the chlorinity and salinity profiles and high-porosity intervals in the black shales suggest that the brine is sourced laterally through these organic-rich claystones of Unit IV.
+Similar to those of Site 1257, pore waters at Site 1259 are characterized by the presence of a brine_brine, with maximum chlorinity of 832 mM, a ~50% increase over average seawater chlorinity.
+The combination of the chlorinity and salinity profiles, profiles and high-high-porosity intervals in the black shales suggest that the brine is sourced laterally through these organic-rich claystones of Unit IV.
 Interstitial water (IW) chemical profiles associated with the degradation of organic matter are dominated by the presence of black shales and associated organic matter-rich sediments.
-Sulfate decreases downhole and is depleted by ~490 mbsf, the top of Unit IV, whereas ammonium increases to more than 1 mM.
-Below the sulfate reduction zone, methane increases sharply to reach a maximum of 76,000 parts per million by volume (ppmv) near the base of black shales before dropping to 2000 ppmv in Unit V. As at previous Leg 207 sites, the calcium and alkalinity profiles show the effects of carbonate diagenesis.
+Sulfate decreases downhole and is depleted by ~490 mbsf, the top of Unit IV, while whereas ammonium increases to more than 1 mM.
+Below the sulfate reduction zone, methane increases sharply to reach a maximum of 76,000 ppmv parts per million by volume (ppmv) near the base of black shales before dropping to 2000 ppmv in Unit V. Similar to As at previous Leg 207 sites, the calcium and alkalinity profiles show the effects of carbonate diagenesis.
 In particular, decreases in calcium and alkalinity indicate an interval of carbonate precipitation between 300 and 490 mbsf.